srpauliscu/granularity-tree/README.md

 # License

 This codebase is licensed under GNU AGPLv3.
-Please see LICENSE.txt for more information.
+Please see LICENSE for more information.